scottpham/twitterBot/README.md

 ==========
 BotMaker is a work in progress, but you should be able to get a version running on your system with a little work.

-1. Make a twitter account
+1. Make a Twitter account
 	- We used [this primer from Source](https://source.opennews.org/en-US/articles/botmaking-primer/) for guidance.
 You'll need to register for an API key and copy your four authentication keys.

 2. Plug in your key values on tweet.py